 - Begin creating your log of volunteer activities, extracurricular activities and leadership roles as well as any awards you earn.
 Update it each semester.
 This can be important as you apply to colleges or for scholarships.

-- Update your IGP in April.
-Be sure to talk with an advisor about any questions you may have about your plans.
+- Be sure to talk with an advisor about any questions you may have about your graduation plan.

 - Make your summer meaningful.
 Read a variety of books over the summer.
 Reading will help hone comprehension and writing skills and will expand your vocabulary.
 As a bonus, it’s good preparation for standardized tests such as the ACT college entrance test.
 Also consider volunteer opportunities and other enrichment activities.
 Be sure you’ve developed the critically important skill of being able to work hard for long periods of time.
 And remember to serve God and others with your summer!

 - Take challenging classes.
 Take note of prerequisites for classes that may be options in the junior or senior year.
 Push yourself to grow through your coursework.
 Be a self-advocate: don’t let yourself fall behind in your classes, attend help classes that teachers make available and talk to your teacher right away when you begin to struggle in a particular class.
 These are all important skills for your future.